rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Type:** dict

-**Details:** For all event types, this field includes member fields that
+**Details:** For all Events, this field includes member fields that
 identify:

 * The ``course_id`` of the course that generated the event.